 2. You’re ready for a completely different challenge and career direction.

-A layoff can be an opportune time to pursue a degree in a different field and facilitate your career change by preparing you for that new field.
+A layoff can be an opportune time to pursue a degree in a different field and facilitate a career change by preparing you for a new field.
 Business school could offer you multiple options for advancement.
-Or if, for example, you were a software engineer, you might be thinking about further training in machine learning, AI, or data science, for which there are now many specialized degree programs.
+Or if, for example, you were a software engineer, you might be thinking about further training in machine learning, artificial intelligence, or data science, for which there are now many specialized degree programs.

 3. You don’t know what you want to do, but you know you don’t want to return to what you were doing.